anhinga/julia-notebooks/flux-may-2021/README.md

 original `mandrill`, we obtain the image at cell 7, and if we apply `value3` transformation to it, we obtain the image at cell 24.

-Now, we would like to start with the original `'mandrill` and apply gradient of the difference between cell 24 and `value3(x)` in the spirit of DeepDream, while hoping to solve the equation `value3(x) = image at cell 24`.
+Now, we would like to start with the original `mandrill` and apply gradient of the difference between cell 24 and `value3(x)` in the spirit of DeepDream, while hoping to solve the equation `value3(x) = image at cell 24`.